TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 - :php:`getOptions()`

 The main method is :php:`validate()`, which is called by the framework.
-The value, which is to be validated, is passed along to the said method.
-It is the validator's job to check, if that value is valid.
+The value that is to be validated is passed along to the said method.
+It is the validator's job to check if that value is valid.

 .. note::